 Doctor Goldberg is a board certified plastic surgeon with subspecialty in hand surgery and microsurgery.
 She was born in Vietnam and immigrated to the United States with her family at the age of fourteen.
 Doctor Goldberg and her family settled in northern California where she completed her undergraduate studies at the University of California, Davis where she obtained a Bachelor of Science degree with Honors in Biochemistry.
 She then obtained a M.D. degree at Stanford University School of Medicine.

-From her extensive training Dr. Goldberg is able to specialize in a variety of plastic and reconstructive surgery disciplines as well as hand surgery.
+From her extensive training Dr. Goldberg is able to specialize in a variety of plastic and reconstructive surgery disciplines as well as hand surgery and cosmetic surgery.
 Her plastic surgery clinical practice includes breast reconstruction, body contouring, complex wound coverage utilizing microsurgery techniques and all aspects of aesthetic plastic surgery including a full array of breast procedures; breast augmentation, breast lift with augmentation, secondary aesthetic breast revision, and a full spread of procedures for the midsection and limbs; tummy tuck, mommy make over, thigh lifts, and arm lifts.

-Doctor Goldberg also offers many procedures addressing aging skin on the face and neck, including brow lifts, eye lid surgery, face lifts, otoplasty, and rhinoplasty; while some of the most popular treatments she offers treatments that address skin in general, including Botox and Dysport treatments, Hyaluronic Acid treatments and a full treatment of skin care products
+Doctor Goldberg also offers many cosmetic surgery procedures addressing aging skin on the face and neck, including brow lifts, eye lid surgery, face lifts, otoplasty, and rhinoplasty; while some of the most popular treatments she offers treatments that address skin in general, including Botox and Dysport treatments, Hyaluronic Acid treatments and a full treatment of skin care products

 Through Dr. Goldberg’s Hand surgery practice she treats complex traumatic fractures and soft tissue injuries extending from the elbow to fingertips.
 She also has a special interest and experience in brachial plexus and peripheral nerve reconstructions utilizing the latest techniques in nerve transfers.